 To add to our endless list of what we love about barndos, let’s check out this Pittsburgh, PA Barndominium.
 This is an interesting one that will get you even more encouraged to build your dream barndominium.
-This home is very unique and definitely on the creative side – far from the conventional ones we have usually featured.
+The Pennsylvania barndominium is very unique and definitely on the creative side – far from the conventional ones we have usually featured.

 What do we love about barndos?

 We’ve already discussed a lot of things we love about barndominiums including durability, cheaper and quicker to build, lower maintenance requirements, and even lower insurance and tax costs.
 Could there be any more reasons why so many are falling in love with barndominiums?
 Well, there’s also its flexibility in space, energy-efficiency…

 Barndominiums could be summed up as a lifestyle preference.
 What barndo owners and those wanting to build are really attracted to other than its beautiful appearance is getting a shop and house combination.
 Many barndo owners build half of the building for living space and the other half, or sometimes even the bigger part is for the garage/ shop.

 More so, having a customized barndo to fit the owner’s needs and layout preference is even more reason to choose to build a barndominium vs regular home.